epics-modules/LabJack/docs/source/index.rst

 Databases
 ---------

-The following tables list the database template files that are used with the multi-function modules.
+The following tables list the database template files that are used with the LabJack modules.

 Device Functions
 ~~~~~~~~~~~~~~~~